andrewjahn/AndysBrainBook/docs/ASL/04_fASL_GUI.rst

 .. figure:: 04_fASL_GUI_Default.png

 The GUI is divided into several windows, each responsible for a different aspect of ASL processing.
-Certain steps are greyed out, and only become useable when a box is checked - for example, you won't be able to create a design matrix unless you check the box next to ``GLM estimation and stats``.
+Certain steps are greyed out, and only become usable when a box is checked - for example, you won't be able to create a design matrix unless you check the box next to ``GLM estimation and stats``.
 We will walk through what each step does, and which options you may want to change in order to adapt them to your analysis.

 .. note::